rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Minister's Good Governance Associate in Yamunanagar district of Haryana for one year.
-As a CMGGA, Shubham worked on improving the public service delivery system in the state and gained a granular understanding of how government programmes are implemented.\n\nShubham's fascination for the public sector has pushed him to work at various levels of governance, starting from the grassroots to district-level implementation.
-An opportunity to use his past work experience to create impac at scale brought him to Samagra.
-Currently he is part of the Digital Haryana Cell.
+As a CMGGA, Shubham worked on improving the public service delivery system in the state and gained a granular understanding of how government programmes are implemented.
+Shubham's fascination for the public sector has pushed him to work at various levels of governance, starting from the grassroots to district-level implementation.
+An opportunity to use his past work experience to create impact at scale brought him to Samagra.
+Currently, he is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/shubam.jpg
     linkedInProfile: 'https://www.linkedin.com/in/bansalshubham09'
     name: Shubham Bansal
-    project: Digital Haryana Cell
+    project: Mission Prerna
   - bio: >-
       Srishti holds a Bachelor's degree in Civil Engineering from Delhi Technological University.
 Previously, she worked with Boston Consulting